 Notice of Filing Securities Class Action Against Global Payments, Inc.

-NEW YORK, Feb.
-09, 2023 (GLOBE NEWSWIRE) -- Lowey Dannenberg P.C. has filed a federal securities class action in the United States District Court Northern District of Georgia on behalf of its client and all similarly situated investors who purchased or otherwise acquired securities of Global Payments, Inc. ("Global Payments" or the "Company") GPN from October 31, 2019 to October 18, 2022, inclusive (the "Class Period").
+/EIN News/ -- NEW YORK, Feb.
+09, 2023 (GLOBE NEWSWIRE) -- Lowey Dannenberg P.C. has filed a federal securities class action in the United States District Court Northern District of Georgia on behalf of its client and all similarly situated investors who purchased or otherwise acquired securities of Global Payments, Inc. ("Global Payments" or the "Company") (NYSE: GPN) from October 31, 2019 to October 18, 2022, inclusive (the "Class Period").
 The class action alleges violations of the federal securities law under Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder.

 If you wish to serve as Lead Plaintiff for the Class, you must file a motion with the Court no later than April 10, 2023.
 Any member of the proposed Class may move to serve as the Lead Plaintiff through counsel of their choice.